 An introduction to Adobe Photoshop Lightroom

-Adobe Photoshop Lightroom CC
+Adobe Photoshop Lightroom Classic v13.0

 The Adobe Photography Plan includes more than just Photoshop.
-It also includes Adobe Photoshop Lightroom, which is an advanced image management and editing program that can be used on its own or alongside Photoshop.
+It also includes Adobe Photoshop Lightroom; an advanced image management and editing program that can be used on its own or alongside Photoshop.
 Lightroom uses a library (catalogue) in order to keep a record of all your changes.
-It can be particularly useful if you’re editing a large number of images and want to apply the same changes to all of your images or reverse your changes later via its ‘non-destructive’ editing tools – your original photos always remain unaltered.
+This can be particularly useful if you’re editing a large number of images and want to apply the same changes to all of your images or reverse your changes later via its ‘non-destructive’ editing tools – your original photos always remain unaltered.
 Lightroom comes in a ‘Lightroom Classic’ desktop based version, or as a cloud-based ‘Lightroom’ version that uses cloud storage to make your photo library available anywhere.

-For an extensive guide to Photoshop and Lightroom, have a look at the AP Improve Your Photography “Photoshop and Lightroom” book. or have a look at the Photo Editing section.
+For an extensive guide to Photoshop and Lightroom, see the AP Improve Your Photography “Photoshop and Lightroom” book. or read the photo editing section.

 Find the latest Improve Your Photography articles here.